Title: Employee Complaint and Appeal Procedure

 At any point in the investigation, the Executive Vice President or designee may attempt to conciliate the informal complaint through contact with all parties involved.
 Any agreement reached shall be in writing and signed by all parties involved.
 This agreement shall be final and binding on the parties.

 The complainant or the College may submit a written request for a hearing on the Executive Vice President or designee’s decision with regard to merit within seven (7) days of the written response from the Executive Vice President or designee.
-The written request for a hearing shall state the specific basis for disagreement with the decision of the Executive Vice President or designee and shall be submitted to the Director of Human Resources.
+The written request for a hearing shall state the specific basis for disagreement with the decision of the Executive Vice President or designee and shall be submitted to the Vice President of Finance and Administration.
 Upon receipt of the request, the College shall retain the services of an Independent Hearing Officer (IHO) and a hearing shall be scheduled within thirty (30) days.
 After selection of the IHO, the hearing will be conducted according to procedures established by the College in advance.

 A record of the hearing shall be made and any related cost will be equally shared between the College and the complainant.
 The complainant shall have the burden of proof that the complaint is meritorious, which must be shown by evidence that is clear, satisfactory, and convincing.
 In his or her written decision, the IHO shall make relevant findings of fact, shall decide for or against the complainant, and state his or her reasons.
 The decision of the IHO shall be limited to the issues raised in the complaint.
 The IHO shall overturn the decision of the College if the decision was arbitrary or capricious.
 The IHO shall have no authority to add to, modify, or delete from the policies of the College.
 If the IHO rules in favor of the complainant, the IHO will determine the appropriate remedy.
 The IHO’s decision will be provided in writing to the parties within thirty (30) days of the hearing.